ikubicki/fibaro-hewalex-pool-heat-pump/README.md

-# Hewalex PCWB QuickApp for FIbaro
+# Hewalex PCWB QuickApp for Fibaro

 This quick application creates temperature sensor for pool heat pump manufactured by Hewalex.
 It captures inlet temperature and displays extra information in the widget